g4eml/Langstone/README.md

 # This Version is now superseded and will not be updated.

-# Please use Langstone V2 for new projects.
+# Please use Langstone-V2 for new projects.

 This is an experimental project to produce a simple VHF, UHF and Microwave SDR Transceiver operating on SSB CW and FM.